shahrzadkh/pyJUSBB/README.md

 * In addition, the program is using fsl and AFNI to create merged 4D images and resample the regions_of_interests.
 So, it is required to have these neuroimaging packages also in the path.

+# How to run:
+in the environment with the above-mentioned requirements, run the following: python Functional_profiling_class_wise_GUI.py

+This will open the folllwoing window: